amartya18x/matSHEEP/README.txt

     ng.draw()

 And you can get

 .. image:: images/LL4.png

-For more high level operations and results using layers of Neural Networks visit this markdown
+gFor more high level operations and results using layers of Neural Networks visit this markdown